 USNO B to a temporary table within the local database to do the correlation.

 The HEASARC provides direct support for about 800 tables.
 With a few exceptions tables

 are entirely independent, i.e., no special correlations are anticipated

 with other tables.
-Many of the most popular tables index tables from
+Many of the most popular tables index archives from

 high energy or microwave missions.
 These tables often provide links to archival

 data products which the user can select, add to a products cart and download

 in a variety of fashions.
 Most other tables are object catalogs, which